KYVENetwork/trustless-api/.github/README.md

 As you can see, we make use of only three methods to interact with the database.
 When inserting the data items it is important to submit them all with only one transactions, otherwise it might be possible that we fail to save some data items of a bundle resulting in incomplete data.

-When inserting a data item, the adapter is responsible for the following:
+When saving a bundle, the adapter is responsible for the following:
+- convert the bundles data items into trustless data items via. an indexer
-- first upload/save the trustless data item to a location (this will be done via a FileAdapter, see next chapter)
+- upload/save the trustless data items to a location (this will be done via a FileAdapter, see next chapter)
 - write all necessary information about the data item and its location into the database
 - and finally insert every index that exists for that specific data item (in case of EthBlobs this would be the `block_height` and `slot_number`)